Contemporary use of crafts – 9 projects selected

 - BIOMA Lab – Biofabricatie & (handgemaakt) Design

 For the Open Call Contemporary use of crafts, the Fund took 44 applications into consideration.
 With 9 selected proposals, the percentage of applications receiving grants comes to 20%.
 A budget of € 200,000 was available for this open call.
 The maximum contribution per proposal was € 25,000.
 The subsidies are being granted from additional budget for popular culture (intangible heritage), made available to three national culture funds by the Ministry of Education, Culture and Science.

-In late 2023, the fourth and, for now, last edition of the Open Call Contemporary use of crafts will be published.
+In 2024, the fourth and, for now, last edition of the Open Call Contemporary use of crafts will be published.
 Keep an eye on our newsletter for more information.

 Photo above: Studio Joshua Klappe – Zelf Buigend Hout